woody180/tool-x/README.md

 ```
 Note that you must provide URLROOT from **app/Config/urls.php**

-Starting server in that manner is only for development purposes.
+Starting server in that manner is for development purposes only!

 # Router
 ## Creating routes